holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 </p>
 <br>

--	To send this information to the Holos developers, you will have to create a new issue in the official Github repository for Holos.
-You can click [here](https://github.com/holos-aafc/Holos/issues) to go to the issue reporting page.
+-	To send this information to the Holos developers, you will have to create a new issue in the official GitHub repository for Holos.
+You can click [here](https://GitHub.com/holos-aafc/Holos/issues) to go to the issue reporting page.

-**Note:** You will need to create a free github account to create and report issues.
+**Note:** You will need to create a free GitHub account to create and report issues.

 -	After going to the issue reporting page, click on "**New Issue**".